Hit the track in the Capital

 Maybe it's the demographics of the place, or perhaps there's just not much else to do, but as a city of action sport lovers, Canberrans have made it their mission to turn the ACT into a wonderland of activities for adrenaline junkies.
 For such a relatively small area of land, the nation's capital and surrounds are stacked with purpose-built mountain bike parks and trail networks for riders of all skill levels, so you won't struggle in the slightest to get your MTB fix.
-It's worth mentioning that for those looking for an affordable place to stay while exploring the nation's capital, Canberra City YHA is a great choice.

 View this post on Instagram

 Stromlo Forest Park (All Abilities) - Stromlo is probably THE premier destination in the ACT for lovers of mountain biking.
 Stromlo is a purpose-built MTB paradise featuring a 50km long network of singletrack trails for all skill levels - from double black diamond (ultra difficult) to green runs (easy) - plus various racecourses and a highly technical trials course.
 For beginners, a great run to start with is Old Duffy Descent

 Majura Pines (All Abilities) - This 20km network of trails is the oldest in the Canberra region and is looked after by a volunteer group of dedicated mountain bikers.
 There's a great variety of beginner, intermediate and expert runs snaking through the trees, plus areas with dirt jumps.
 Take care on weekends, though, since many of the trails can get clogged up with walkers, joggers and horse riders.